mcand/TableViewMacExample/README.md

 This is a simple OS X application that shows how to open a document and how to present informations on a NSTableView.

-This program reads a file with a .tri (for a triangle) or a .sqa(for a rectangle) extension and then prints informations about the geometric forms within the file.
+This program reads a file with a .tri (for a triangle) or a .sqa(for a rectangle) extension and then prints information about the geometric forms within the file.

 An example of a .tri file for a triangle would be: